 Why transferring my pension may not be right for me?

 The below points may be the decision between transferring your pension savings to another provider or staying put.
-Once you have considered these points, it will be imperative to speak with your financial adviser to help you make an informed decision.
+Once you have considered these points, it will be imperative to seek out pension transfer advice to help you make an informed decision.

 - Loss of valuable benefits: If you are concerned about losing out on benefits such as; guaranteed income for life, index linking, life cover or a dependents’ pension.